 Road Rage Accidents

 Road rage accidents are some of the worst accidents that can happen.
-This is not to say that they are the most devastating accidents, but rather that road rage is unnecessary, therefore any accidents that result from a road rage incident are just as unnecessary.
+This is not to say that they are the most devastating accidents, but rather that road rage is unnecessary.
+Therefore any accidents that result from a road rage incident are just as unnecessary.
 And any injuries or deaths that happen because of a road rage accident could have easily been prevented.

 Road rage accidents occur too frequently.
-Aggressive driving and road rage are to be blamed for numerous deaths.
+Aggressive driving and road rage is to be blamed for numerous deaths.
 According to the National Highway Traffic Safety Administration (NHTSA), between the years 2009 and 2014, 1,350 collisions were attributed to aggressive driving and road rage.
 More than 1,500 people lost their lives in those collisions.

-Also according to the NHTSA:
+Also, according to the NHTSA:

 - Aggressive driving causes 66 percent of traffic fatalities.

 - A firearm has been used in 37 percent of aggressive driving incidents.